-If an application is deemed to be withdrawn due to the non-observance of a time limit (e.g. following failure to pay the filing fee (Art.
+If an application is deemed to be withdrawn due to non-observance of a time limit (e.g. following failure to pay the filing fee (Art.
 78(2)), to pay the fee for grant and publishing or the claims fees, or to file the translation of the claims (Rule 71(7)) in due time), the application is no longer pending when the non-observed time limit has expired, unless the loss of rights, as communicated pursuant to Rule 112(1), is remedied.
 This may be effected either by means of an allowable request for further processing or, where further processing does not apply to the time limit in question, or the time limit for further processing has been missed, re-establishment of rights (which in the latter case is a request for re-establishment in respect of the period for further processing - see E-VIII, 2) or, if the applicant considers that the finding of the EPO was inaccurate, by applying for a decision pursuant to Rule 112(2), whereupon either the competent EPO department shares his opinion and rectifies its decision or that department gives an unfavourable decision which is subsequently overturned on appeal.

 Once an application has been refused, a divisional application can no longer be validly filed, unless the applicant files a notice of appeal, in which case the decision to refuse cannot take effect until the appeal proceedings are over.
-As the provisions relating to the filing of divisional applications also apply in appeal proceedings (Rule 100(1)), a divisional application may be filed while such appeal proceedings are under way.
+As the provisions relating to the filing of divisional applications also apply in appeal proceedings (Rule 100(1)), a divisional application may be filed while such appeal proceedings are under way (provided that at least one of the periods under Rule 36(1)(a) and Rule 36(1)(b) has not yet expired - see IV, 1.1.1.2 and 1.1.1.3).